99g0dx/Campaign-tracker/replit.md

 - Get your token at: apify.com → Settings → Integrations

 ## Recent Changes
+- 2025-12-12: Added delete creator functionality - users can remove creators/posts from campaigns with confirmation dialog
 - 2025-12-12: Enhanced Add Creator modal with autocomplete search - creators added to any campaign are now searchable when adding new creators
 - 2025-12-12: Added CSV import for campaign posts with postStatus validation and 5MB file size limit
 - 2025-12-12: Added creators database with search functionality and CreatorSelect component